Registration for the 2014 Sea Turtles and Their Babies program

 There are five species that visit our area: Loggerhead, Green, Leatherback, Hawksbill, and Kemp's Ridley, although the Hawksbill and Kemp's Ridley are not known to nest in South Florida.
 Loggerhead nests are most commonly found in our area.

 This evening program begins at 8 p.m. at the Mangrove Hall at the Anne Kolb Nature Center, followed by a hatchling release on the beach afterward.
 The fee is $8 per person, and preregistration and prepayment are required - no walk-ins are accepted, as space is so limited.
 Participants should also anticipate paying for metered parking at the release site.

 No artificial lights or cameras are permitted at the beach hatchling area - viewing of hatchlings takes place under darkness.
 Also, there is no guarantee hatchlings will be seen on any given night.

 For further information, call the park office (954-357-5161) between 9 a.m. and 5 p.m.

 More information about sea turtles: http://www.broward.org/NATURALRESOURCES/BEACHANDMARINE/Pages/seaturtles.aspx

-The Sea Turtle program at the Anne Kolb Nature Center is subject to change or cancellation if weather conditions are not favorable.
+The Sea Turtles and Their Babies program is subject to change or cancellation if weather conditions are not favorable.